matrix-org/matrix-rust-sdk-crypto-wasm/RELEASING.md

 ## Before you release

-Assuming you are making a release to get the latest Rust code, you should bump the version of `matrix-rust-sdk` we are depending on in `Cargo.toml`.
+Assuming you are making a release to get the latest Rust code, you should bump the version of `matrix-rust-sdk` we are depending on in `Cargo.lock`.

 At time of writing, Cargo.toml has `git = "https://github.com/matrix-org/matrix-rust-sdk"`,
 which picks up the latest version on the default branch in Git.
 This means that